mgsisk/hotdogwalk.com/src/pages/index.md

 year we will once again have multiple options available for participants:

-- The **live event** is back again, which involves participants riding buses to **seven** restaurants in one afternoon on May 23 starting at 1pm: Coney Island, Nagle’s Top Dog & Malt Shoppe, Papa’s Italian Sausage, Ray Ray’s Italian Beef & Sausage, The Root Beer Stand, and Schultz’s Treat Street.
+- The **live event** is back again, which involves participants riding buses to **six** restaurants in one afternoon on May 23 starting at 1pm: Coney Island, Nagle’s Top Dog & Malt Shoppe, Papa’s Italian Sausage, Ray Ray’s Italian Beef & Sausage, The Root Beer Stand, and Schultz’s Treat Street.
 - Second, retaining the voucher option, registrants receive a packet containing